Funding a Cook Islands Trust with LLC Interests

 If the LLC holds assets that will separately transfer to the trust’s offshore accounts (for example, if the LLC holds a brokerage account that will be moved to an offshore custodian), the sequencing requires coordination.
 The LLC interest transfers to the trust first, making the trust the member.
 Then the LLC’s assets transfer to offshore accounts in the LLC’s name, with the trustee authorizing the transfers as the trust’s representative.
 Reversing this order creates gaps in the documentation chain.

-Settlors funding the trust with multiple LLCs need a separate set of transfer documents for each entity.
-A settlor who holds rental properties in three separate LLCs needs three assignments, three amended operating agreements, and potentially three sets of state filings.
-Batching these transfers and preparing all documentation simultaneously is more efficient than handling them sequentially.
+A person funding the trust with multiple LLCs needs a separate set of transfer documents for each entity.
+Someone who holds rental properties in three separate LLCs needs three assignments, three amended operating agreements, and potentially three sets of state filings.
+Preparing all documentation simultaneously is more efficient than handling each entity sequentially.

 Source of funds documentation for LLC interest transfers focuses on how the grantor acquired the LLC interests and the underlying assets.
-The Cook Islands trustee’s KYC requirements apply to LLC interests just as they do to cash or securities, and the trustee will want to understand the LLC’s business activities, asset holdings, and income sources before accepting the membership interests into the trust.
+Cook Islands trustee KYC requirements apply to LLC interests just as they apply to cash or securities.
+The trustee will want to understand the LLC’s business activities, asset holdings, and income sources before accepting the membership interests.

-Common funding errors during LLC interest transfers most often involve incomplete operating agreement amendments or failure to update state filings after the membership change.
-The broader funding process applies the same documentation standards to LLC interests that govern all other asset transfers.
+Incomplete operating agreement amendments and failure to update state filings after the membership change are among the most frequent funding errors in LLC interest transfers.
+The funding process applies the same documentation standards to LLC interests that govern all other asset transfers into a Cook Islands trust.

 Gideon Alper